I've been asked many times about the relationship of beer and alcohol to prostate problems.

 However, 7 out of 8 cases of prostatitis test negative anyway .
 Meaning, you're in pain and discomfort, but the lab test say there is nothing wrong.

-So, if you enjoy a regular good brew, and you suffer from prostatitis, prostate pain, or irritation, it could very well be the yeast residue in your brew that is causing your problems.
+So, if you enjoy a regular good brew, and you suffer from pain, or irritation in your gland, it could very well be the yeast residue in your brew that is causing your problems.